Minimal regular models of quadratic twists of genus two curves: Minimal regular models of quadratic twists

+If $\overline{\omega}$ is ramified, then $\overline{\omega}'$ is ramified and $n'$ is the least common denominator of $d'_K=d_K$ and $\nu(a_0'J_2')/6=\nu(a_0J_2)/6+1/2$.
+Moreover, $r'=n'\nu(a_0'J_2')/6=n'(\nu(a_0J_2)+3)/6$.
+The same argument holds for the other subcases. \end{Proof} The tables in the following theorem contain the reduction type of the minimal regular model of $C$, the positive integer $n$ which represents the degree of the field extension $L/K$ over which $C$ attains its stable model, the congruence classes of the two positive integers $d$ mod $n$ and $r$ mod $n$, see Proposition \ref{prop:notirreducible} and Lemma \ref{lem:n-r-qnotirreducible}, and the reduction type of the minimal regular model of the quadratic twist of $C$, together with the corresponding values $n'$, $d'$ mod $n'$ and $r'$ mod $n'$.
+In fact, determining the integers $n$, $d$ mod $n$ and $r$ mod $n$ yields the reduction type of the minimal regular model of $C$ when $\CC_k/\langle\sigma\rangle$ is not irreducible, see \cite[\S 8, Table 3.1, Table 3.2, Table 3.3, Table 3.4]{Liumodelesminimaux}.
+If the values of $d$ mod $n$ or $r$ mod $n$ do not appear in the table, then this means that there is no condition on these values when the corresponding reduction type occurs.

 \begin{Theorem} Let $C$ be a hyperelliptic curve defined over $K$.
-Assume that $L/K$ is tamely ramified and $\CC_k$ is the union of two elliptic curves intersecting in one point.
 Let $K(\sqrt{D})/K$ be a quadratic extension whose associated character is $\chi$, and $\nu(D)=1$.
-Let $X$ and $X^{\chi}$ be the minimal regular models of the curves $C$ and its quadratic twist by $\chi$, $C^{\chi}$.
+Let $X$ and $X^{\chi}$ be the minimal regular models of the curves $C$ and its quadratic twist by $\chi$, $C^{\chi}$. \begin{itemize} \item[a)] Assume that $L/K$ is tamely ramified and $\CC_k$ is the union of two elliptic curves intersecting in one point. \begin{itemize} \item[i)] If $2\mid\nu(J_2)$, then the reduction type of $X^{\chi}$ is given in the following table. \end{itemize} \end{itemize} { } \begin{itemize} \item[ii)] If $2\nmid\nu(J_2)$, then the reduction type of $X^{\chi}$ is given in the following table.